krishpatel9/CMSC421Final/README.md

   Frontend:         The Frontend is a React JS project that is currently hosted on AWS using a S3 bucket.
                     This can be accessed at the link: http://text-summarizer-bucket.s3-website-us-east-1.amazonaws.com/

+                    This can be ran using the command "npm start"

   Backend: We have two files for the backend, make_model.py and app.py

       make_model.py:    In this file, we preprocess the text data, tokenize it, and train a Word2Vec